Lyreck/resume_biases-analysis/README.md

-See the project's paper here: https://pouvoirdasha.github.io/Decoding_Biases_in_Resume_Matcher/
+See the project's paper here: https://pouvoirdasha.github.io/Decoding_Biases_in_Resume_Matcher/ This is a work in progress.
+We are working on a more polished version that will be easy to deploy on any machine with a 16GB GPU.

 # Installation

-/!\ To clone the repository properly, please ensure you clone **recursively**.
+/!\ When cloning the reposiroty, if you wish to get all the functions of Resume-Matcher, please ensure you clone **recursively**.
 Otherwise, Resume-Matcher will not be copied properly.

 => `git clone --recursive https://github.com/Lyreck/resume_biases-analysis.git`

 /!\ Resume-Matcher works with Python 3.11.0.
-- You can install it using pyenv: `pyenv install python 3.11.0`
+- You can install it using pyenv (or other compatible system): `pyenv install python 3.11.0`
 - And then create a virtual environment using this python version: `pyenv virtualenv 3.11.00 env-name`

 # Organization of the code